Skip to content

 - Undo/Redo LSN tracking

 Containers are separate files that hold actual log record data.
-A single log can use multiple containers for circular logging, where new records overwrite the oldest when capacity is reached.
-Container size and maximum count are managed through CLFS_MGMT_POLICY structures.
+A single log can use multiple containers for circular logging.
 Container descriptors in the base record reference the physical container files by path and store metadata about their current state.

-1. Complex file format parsing -- BLF metadata parsing involves extensive pointer arithmetic derived from on-disk offsets.
-Every offset is an opportunity for corruption if validation is insufficient.
+Complex file format parsing.
+BLF metadata parsing involves extensive pointer arithmetic derived from on-disk offsets.
+Every offset that is not bounds-checked is a potential out-of-bounds write.

-2. User-controllable on-disk structures -- Any user can create a log file with CreateLogFile() and manipulate the resulting BLF on disk.
-The kernel then reparses this user-modified file, trusting embedded offsets to navigate structures.
+User-controllable on-disk structures.
+Any user can create a log file with CreateLogFile() and then manipulate the resulting BLF on disk.
+The kernel reparses this user-modified file, trusting embedded offsets to navigate structures.
+The attacker controls the input to the kernel's pointer arithmetic.

-3. Rich kernel state manipulation -- Corrupted offsets in the BLF cause the CLFS parser to read or write relative to the base record's pool allocation, reaching into adjacent kernel pool memory.
+Kernel state reachability.
+Corrupted offsets cause the CLFS parser to read or write relative to the base record's pool allocation, reaching into adjacent kernel pool memory.
+This turns a file format bug into a kernel memory corruption primitive.

-4. Consistent exploitation pattern -- The same fundamental corruption technique (offset manipulation in BLF metadata) works across dozens of different CVEs.
-Once an attacker understands the BLF format, each new CLFS CVE is a variation on the same theme.
+Consistent exploitation pattern.
+The same corruption technique (offset manipulation in BLF metadata) works across dozens of CVEs.
+Each new CLFS CVE is a variation on the same theme, which means exploitation tooling built for one CVE often adapts to the next.

-5. Slow patching cycle -- A true fix would require redesigning the BLF parser with comprehensive bounds checking or sandboxing.
-Microsoft has instead opted for incremental patches, fixing individual offset validations one at a time, leaving the structural weakness intact.
+Incremental patching.
+A structural fix would require redesigning the BLF parser with comprehensive bounds checking or sandboxing.
+Microsoft has instead patched individual offset validations one at a time, fixing the specific offset that was exploited while leaving other unchecked offsets in place.
+This creates a pattern where each patch closes one hole but the underlying weakness persists.

 CVE Timeline